 3. Amazon Didn’t Exist But We Got Catalogues In The Mail

-Instead of being able to use your one-click button on Amazon, we waited for that huge Sears or Montgomery Ward or JCPenney catalogue to come in the mail.
+Instead of being able to use your one-click button on Amazon, we waited for that huge Sears or Montgomery Ward or JCPenney catalog to come in the mail.
 I would peruse those for hours circling and folding the corners of the pages, then I’d change my mind again.
 I remember hearing the sound of my mother’s soft voice ordering things after we were in bed and the excitement would be so intense, I couldn’t sleep.

 4. Stores Brought Out Their Christmas Stuff Later (Much Later)